Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click ***Create***
   - The creation step may take several minutes.
-  - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the form **adl://---.azuredatalakestore.net**  e.g. adl://gsciqs1w6yadls.azuredatalakestore.net/
+  - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the [form](screenshot) **adl://---.azuredatalakestore.net**  e.g. adl://gsciqs1w6yadls.azuredatalakestore.net/
   - You will need this to connect PBI to the data in your Data Lake Store.
   - Next we will create three folders (**adfrscripts**, **historic_meta**, **models** ) in our Data Lake Store and upload files to them.
      - Navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store.
      - In the next blade, click in Data Explorer at the top.
      - In the Data Explorer blade, click on New Folder.
 You will be prompted to enter folder name.
 Enter **adfrscripts**.
 This folder will contain the R scripts deployed when submitting an ADLA job through usql scripts
      - Create two more folders the same way and name them **historic_meta** and **models**.
 Folder historic_meta will contain the historic data and some other files required for schema specification and mapping (.csv files).
 The model folder will contain the pretrained models (.rds files).
      - Select the folder **adfrscripts** and click on Upload at the top.
-Upload the contents of [scripts/datafactory/scripts_adls]() here.
+Upload the contents of [scripts/datafactory/scripts_adls](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_adls) here.
-     - Select the folder **historic_meta** and upload the contents of [rawevents/files_historic]() here
+     - Select the folder **historic_meta** and upload the contents of [rawevents/files_historic](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_historic) here
-     - Select the folder **models** and upload the contents of [scripts/datafactory/models]() here.
+     - Select the folder **models** and upload the contents of [scripts/datafactory/models](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/models) here.
      - For the Azure Data Factory to run we need these files to be in place.

 ##   Start the Generator now
-  With the [data for generator](rawevents/files_datagenerator folder) uploaded to storage, the Event hub set up and Data Lake Store created, we can start the generator at this point before carrying out the next steps.
+  With the [data for generator](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) uploaded to your storage account, the Event hub set up and Data Lake Store created, we can start the generator at this point before carrying out the next steps.
 Once the generator is turned on, the Event Hub will start collecting the data.
 We will set up Stream Analytics job in the next steps that will process events from the Azure Event Hub and store in Data Lake Store and also push the incoming data to Power BI for visualization.
 If the generator is not running, you will not see streaming data coming in.

 <a name="gen"></a>
 ## Download and configure the data generator
- - Download the file ***healthcaregenerator.zip*** from the [datagenerator folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/datagenerator) of this repository.
+ - Download the file ***healthcaregenerator.zip*** from the [datagenerator folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/datagenerator) of this repository.
  - Unzip this file to the local disk drive of a Windows Machine.
  - Open the file **HealthCareGenerator.exe.config** and modify the following AppSettings
     - EventHubName : Enter the name used to create the Azure Event Hub (not the Event Hub Namespace).
-    - EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* that was collected after creating the Azure Event Hub.
+    - EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* that was [collected](screenshot) after creating the Azure Event Hub.
-    - StorageAccountName: Enter the value of *STORAGE ACCOUNT NAME* that was collected after creating the Azure Storage account.
+    - StorageAccountName: Enter the value of *STORAGE ACCOUNT NAME* that was [collected](screenshot) after creating the Azure Storage account.
     - StorageAccountKey: Enter the value of *PRIMARY ACCESS KEY* that was collected after creating the Azure Storage account.
 	- Save and close **HealthCareGenerator.exe.config**
  - Double click the file **HealthCareGenerator.exe** to start data generation.
 This will open a console and show messages as data are streamed from the local computer into the event hub **healthcareeh**.